Overdrive8911/A-Fertile-Life/src/notes/story_notes.md

 # Stuff

+- Expressing and drinking your own milk when due can encourage labour to start.

 ## PC

-- The PC's canon and default name is Peizhu Noshihamite.
+- The PC's canon and default name is Peizhu Noshihamite. /_TODO - Fix this awful name_/
 - Age: almost 26 years old.
 - Birth designation is #0662.
 - Adopted.
 Adopted parents were abusive shits that died with her documents in a flame.